-Candidates seeking admission into the Master of Science in Education degree program in Curriculum & Instruction must meet the admission requirements of the Graduate School and the specific program requirements for unconditional admission status:
+Candidates seeking admission into the Master of Science in Education degree program in Educational Leadership must meet the following admission requirements of the Graduate School and the specific program requirements for unconditional admission status:

 1. Hold a valid teaching license.